abitocodes/doc2/README.md

 ## Output
 The scripts will generate PDFs in the 'results' directory and ultimately produce a merged and color-inverted PDF in the project root directory.

+Note: The `etc/sh` directory contains shell scripts that were used during development.
+These scripts are not necessary for the main operations of the program and have been retained for reference.